 Q: What is an assault?

-A: An assault occurs when one person intentionally causes a reasonable apprehension of imminent and harmful contact in another person.
+A: According to a Toccoa personal injury attorney, an assault occurs when one person intentionally causes a reasonable apprehension of imminent and harmful contact in another person.
 In other words, an assault happens when one person intentionally frightens someone else through their words or actions.
 For example, an assault has likely occurred if while Paul was crossing the street, Dave sped up his car, drove directly at Paul, and only swerved to avoid him at the last minute.
 It is important to note that the assailant does not actually have to physically touch the plaintiff during an assault, rather, the plaintiff only has to have been reasonably afraid of imminent and harmful contact.

 Q: What is a battery?